 - Next, it’s time to clean the rocks using soapy water to remove dust or dirt.
 Let them dry completely before starting the project.

-Check out these easy to make Beetlejuice inspired painted rocks and other fun DIY ways to decorate for Halloween.
+See how to make these cool Beetlejuice-inspired painted rocks and other fun DIY decorations for Halloween.

 - Flat, Smooth Rocks

 - Wax Paper (to protect your table)

 - Paint Brush

 - Paint Pallete (even a piece of cardboard or a paper plate will work)